fatma-hosni/Day_night_classification_problem/README.md

 # Day_night_classification_problem
 ### A Deep learning model for day night classification problem:

-    it contain  contain 2 model:
+    it contain  contain 2 models:
-        - simple model which is depend only on brightness of image:
+        - Simple model which is depend only on brightness of image:
-            - calculate average brightness for whole image and take a threshold to differentiate between day and night classes based on average brightness for dataset.
+            - Calculate average brightness for whole image and take a threshold to differentiate between day and night classes based on average brightness for dataset.
             - Achvied 93.49% accuracy for test set

         - Deep network model
-            - consist of 3 convolution neural network  with maxpooling and elu activation function and one dense layer
+            - Consist of 3 convolution neural network  with maxpooling and elu activation function and one dense layer
-            - validation accuracy: 99.937%, testing accuracy: 99.94%
+            - Validation accuracy: 99.937%, testing accuracy: 99.94%
-            - it fits perfect so no need for transfer leraning as no need for complex network
+            - It fit's perfect so no need for transfer leraning as no need for complex network

-        - for more details please find day_night_classification.ipynb
+        - For more details please find day_night_classification.ipynb

 # Dataset
     Obtained from BDD A Large-scale Diverse Driving Video Database